abhishekjakhar/portfolio/_projects/yuva-chatbot.md

   charges, rescheduling charges, bookings, sending E-ticket etc. This single React application works on both desktop and mobile.'
 coverImage: '/static/images/chatbot-bg.png'
-result: 'Shipped as Yuva'
+result: 'Shipped as Yuva.'
 contribution:
-  'Created flow with a designer and product manager, and developed it entirely by myself from scratch using React, Redux and custom Tailwind CSS(less than 700 lines only) withing 2 months.'
+  'Developed it from scratch using React and Redux within 2 months.
+Also, helped the designer in creating better UI/UX.'
 description:
   - type: 'image'
     value: '/static/images/chatbot-hero.png'